 Two bridges of Ruta de Los Calderones hike are of recent construction (built-in 2013).
 Although their story goes back to the 50s.
 Back then the population of a small village of Chulilla in the Province of Valencia had increased due to the construction works at the Loriguilla Reservoir nearby.
 Most of the workers had the Turia Canyon on their way to work, so they decided to build two bridges to shorten up a bit their daily walk to work.

 The Turia Canyon is also a popular destination for rock climbers.
-Indeed, we saw some during our hike.
+Indeed, we saw some of them during our hike.
 But I guess I´m not at this level of adventure travel yet…

 Anyway, The route of the hanging bridges of Chulilla simply belongs on your list of must-do hikes in Valencia.
 For more Valencia travel ideas you can check my posts 10 Places in The Province of Valencia You´ve never Heard Of and 10 Epic Hikes in Castellon, The Province of Valencia.
 Nature-lovers should check Navajas, La Senda Del Rio de Teresa and Jerica.
 And if you don’t mind driving a bit longer, you can also check The Millenary Olive Trees Route in Canet lo Roig.